Child Solicitors & Child Law Advice

 Child Relocation Cases

-Our Melanie Timms has vast experience in representing clients in relocation cases, both within the UK and abroad, concerning Hague Convention and Non-Hague Convention countries such as Zimbabwe, Sweden, China and Gambia.
+Our solicitors have experience in representing clients in relocation cases, both within the UK and abroad, concerning Hague Convention and Non-Hague Convention countries such as Zimbabwe, Sweden, China and Gambia.

 In some cases, clients do not receive the result they deserve at Court.
 We are able to represent our clients throughout an appeal process and regularly do; ensuring that the errors are addressed in the most cost effective way as possible.